The Plains Indians – Surviving With the Buffalo

 Surrounding the buffalo herd

-Most tribes had a Medicine man or woman that were “blessed,” or “Wakan,” in the Sioux language, who was responsible for helping to interpret visions, utilize rituals and remedies for healing, take the lead in certain ceremonies, and were considered so important, they were the ones who decided the time was right to hunt.
-Most individuals carried their own medicine bundle, which would hold skins, pipes, dried herbs, and tobacco, which they believed had special powers.
+Most tribes had a Medicine man or woman that was “blessed,” or “Wakan,” in the Sioux language, who was responsible for helping to interpret visions, utilize rituals and remedies for healing, take the lead in certain ceremonies, and were considered so important, they were the ones who decided the time was right to hunt.
+Most individuals carried their medicine bundle, which would hold skins, pipes, dried herbs, and tobacco, which they believed had special powers.

-Buffalo Hide Yard in Dodge City, Kansas 1878
+Buffalo Hide Yard in Dodge City, Kansas, 1878

 The Plains Indians, by that time, were mostly confined to reservations, and many, to this day, remain dependent upon the Federal Government for sustenance.